valenpe7/reproducible_research/README.md

 | [5.0065167](https://github.com/valenpe7/5.0065167) | P. Valenta et al. | "On the electromagnetic-electron rings originating from the interaction of high-power short-pulse laser and underdense plasma" | *Physics of Plasmas* | **28** | 122104 | 2021 |
 | [PhysRevE.102.053216](https://github.com/valenpe7/PhysRevE.102.053216) | P. Valenta et al. | "Polarity reversal of wakefields driven by ultrashort pulse laser" | *Physical Review E* | **102** | 053216 | 2020 |
 | [1.5142084](https://github.com/valenpe7/1.5142084) | P. Valenta et al. | "Recoil effects on reflection from relativistic mirrors in laser plasmas" | *Physics of Plasmas* | **27** | 032109 | 2020 |

+---

+For questions, please contact the corresponding author of the relevant paper or submit an [issue](https://github.com/valenpe7/reproducible_research/issues) in this GitHub repository.